Kendysond/OSClass-Payment-plugin-Paystack-/README.md

 Welcome to the OS Class Payment Plugin for Paystack repository on GitHub.

-The **Payment Forms for Paystack** plugin allows merchants to create forms with multiple input fields where they can have customers pay before submission.
-It also works with recurring payments.
+The **OS Class Payment Plugin for Paystack** plugin allows merchants to add a payment option from Paystack to customers' checkout experience.

 Here you can browse the source, look at open issues and keep track of development.